What to Expect at Your First Prenatal Care Appointment

 Information.
-Now that all the business is taken care of, you will be provided with a wealth of information regarding first-trimester pregnancy health.
+You will be provided with a wealth of information regarding first-trimester pregnancy health.
 This is an opportunity to share how you are feeling and for your doctor to give you pointers.

 You will learn about pregnancy nutrition, what foods to eat and what foods to avoid.
 She may prescribe or recommend particular prenatal supplements.
 You may receive a little warning about miscarriages, what causes them and what to look for so you can call in ASAP if something seems amiss.
 She’ll talk about your current exercise habits and make recommendations if there are any changes or modifications you may want to consider – especially as your pregnancy progresses.